 Pheromone and food-baited traps are an effect method of removing the last wandering beetles from the food storage areas.
 They are also good monitoring tools to help you discover any new infestations that you were not aware of.
 Pheromones are natural chemicals secreted by insects to attract more insects of the same species.

 As with any trap, pheromone traps must be placed correctly.
 Key placements include areas where an occurrence of infestation exists.
 Several traps can be placed in a kitchen or pantry at floor level or on each shelf of each cabinet.
 Pit fall traps with food and pheromone combinations can attract several species of crawling beetles.
 Species specific traps are also available, but should be used after accurate identification has been made.
 These traps are recommended for adult beetles that can fly, such as cigarette beetle, warehouse beetle, and drugstore beetle.
 Such traps can be placed in rooms adjacent to the kitchen or pantry as they are more mobile than crawling beetles, like flour beetles, and grain beetles.

 Most pheromone lures and food attractants in traps require replacement on a regular basis.
-Check the manufacturer’s instructions on replacement times.
+Replace the GWPP Insect Traps every 3 months.
 It is also important to clean or change these units of captured insects.
 Beetle traps should be checked at least monthly, but can be more often.
 Food and pheromone traps are especially useful for early detection of an infestation, and this also enables better targeting of treatments and less pesticide use if this option is desired.